This article was co-written with Charles Horn.

 The Harm of Breeding

-Chickens bred for egg laying are irreparably harmed by the selective breeding that has forced them to lay an unnatural and unhealthy number of eggs — between 250 to 300 a year — resulting in a host of painful and life-threatening reproductive diseases and premature death.
-Consider the fact that most egg laying hens, even the so-called “heritage” breeds, will only live 4 to 6 years on average (assuming they are allowed to live past their one- to two-year egg laying prime) and will likely die of complications caused by egg laying.
-In contrast, undomesticated chicken hens living in their natural habitat have been known to live 30 years and more.
+Chickens bred for egg laying lay their entire body weight in eggs every 24 to 30 days (during prime laying period).
+The weight of each egg, in proportion to the weight of the hen, is comparable to the weight of a human newborn, and anyone who has observed a hen straining and pushing to lay an egg for hours can easily liken this to a human mother going through labor.
+The fact is that these birds are irreparably harmed by the selective breeding that has forced them to lay an unnatural and unhealthy number of eggs — between 250 to 300 a year — resulting in a host of painful and life-threatening reproductive diseases and premature death.
+Rescuers like me who provide life-long sanctuary to these hens, including the so-called “heritage” breeds, see them live only 4 to 6 years on average and commonly die of complications caused by egg laying.
+In contrast, undomesticated chickens living in their natural habitat have been known to live 30 years and more.
 They lay eggs just like other wild birds do — for purposes of reproduction — and only a few clutches per year; around 10 to 15 eggs total on average.

 Benefiting from Harm